 Materials are always very important.
 The durability and strength of your luggage depend on the type of material that it’s made from, and it’s a good thing that these Samsonites are made of nylon.
 That is one of the most used fabrics in all types of luggage, precisely because it is really durable, strong, and water-resistant.

 One advantage that softshell luggage has over hardshell luggage is that you don’t have to worry about scuffs and scratches.
 But, you do have to worry about some other things, especially with the larger two suitcases.

 There is one reason why people avoid checking softside suitcases – they could easily get deformed.
 They are nowhere near as impact resistant as hard shells, and you need to think about baggage handlers throwing your luggage, and then throwing other bags on top of it.

 As long as you don’t pack breakables, or put them at the bottom (or protected inside other clothes) you are usually good to go.
 But just be aware of this downside.

 This is the first feature of the Uplite luggage that you don’t often see on softshells.
 And one of the reasons why this collection stands out from so many others.

-Spinners are wheels that can turn 360 degrees each, which means that you can roll your suitcase while it is upright (not tilted) and then push it in any direct.
-This gives you great deal of maneuverability.
+Spinners are wheels that can turn 360 degrees each, which means that you can roll your suitcase while it is upright (not tilted) and then push it in any direction.
+This gives you a great deal of maneuverability.